mourabraz/projectsmanager/README.md

 | PATCH  | /invitations/:id        |   N    | update the invitation to mark as accepted                                                           |
 | DELETE | /invitations/:id        |   N    | delete an invitation not accepted                                                                   |

+## Test

+This project is focused on integration tests.
+We performing the test sequentially, in order to do not mock the Database (Postgres).

 ## License

 MIT © mourabraz@hotmail.com